Research Project Descriptions

 Project Goals:

-Many disabling brain disorders manifest themselves in abnormal electrophysiological activity, as well as abnormal fluctuations of neurotransmitters.
-The major outcome of this project is the development and application of MEMS-based neural probe systems for multichannel, neurochemical, and electrophysiological sensing in-vivo.
-Significant tasks include: 1) developing site-specific coating techniques for high sensitivity and selectivity to specific neurochemicals, 2) developing hardware for simultaneous multichannel neurochemical recordings, and 3) investigating interventional strategies to prolong implanted neurochemical probe lifetimes.
-This probe technology may provide scientists and clinicians with a more robust picture of neuronal activity and enable more effective therapeutic strategies.
+Many disabling brain disorders manifest themselves in abnormal fluctuations of neurotransmitters that is, the chemicals involved in transmitting signals among neurons.
+The major outcome of this project is the development and application of MEMS-based neural probe systems for multi-channel neurochemical sensing in-vivo.
+This project seeks to: 1) design electrode site configurations to maximize sensitivity while minimizing electrode area for high spatial resolution; 2) develop site-specific coating techniques to improve analyte sensitivity and selectivity; 3) develop hardware for simultaneous multi-channel neurochemical recordings; 4) develop models for biofouling of implanted neurochemical probes; and 5) investigate intervention strategies to prolong implanted neurochemical probe lifetimes.
+Together, this probe technology may provide scientists and clinicians with a more robust picture of the neural interface and enable them to provide more precise dosage and timely delivery of therapeutic strategies.

 Title: Advanced Neural Interfaces

-Graduate Students: Taegyun Moon (BME), John P. Seymour (BME), Erin K. Purcell (BME)
+Graduate Students: Taegyun Moon (BME), John P. Seymour (BME), Erin K. Purcell (BME), Jeyakumar Subbaroyan (BME)

 Faculty Advisor: Daryl R Kipke (BME)